anush-nss/celeste-backend/docs/API_DOCUMENTATION.md

 ## Overview

 The Celeste API is a comprehensive FastAPI-based e-commerce backend that provides robust functionality for managing users, products, orders, inventory, and more.
-It uses Firebase for authentication and Firestore as the primary database.
+It uses Firebase for authentication and Firestore as the primary database, with a Redis-based caching layer for high performance.

 ## Base URL
 ```